The key to a successful food co-op is providing high quality produce at an affordable price.

 You may already have in mind the overall type of food you want to buy but you'll also need to decide the specific varieties and whether you are going to try to supply local, organic and/or fair-trade or just conventional produce.

 What you decide to sell also depends on your customers and whether you have a particular target group in mind.
 For example older people may have very different tastes from a family with young children.
-Also customers from different ethnic origins may have very different demands about what types of foods they would like to buy.
+Also customers from different ethnic origins may have very different preferences about what types of foods they would like to buy.